U.S. Alerts

 ...Synopsis...

-wildfire-spread concerns will be limited across most of the CONUS.
+widespread wildfire-spread conditions should be limited across most

 U.S. Day 3-8 Fire Weather Outlook